-The July 1, 2022 valuation results are based on the same actuarial methods as used in the July 1, 2021 valuation.
-The July 1, 2022 valuation results are also based on the recommended assumptions shown in the 2022 Experience Study dated November 9, 2022 and approved by the Division of Pensions and Benefits.
-The assumptions reflect our understanding of the likely future experience of the Fund and each of the assumptions represents a best estimate of future experience.
+The July 1, 2023 valuation results are based on the same actuarial methods and assumptions as used in the July 1, 2022 valuation.
+The assumptions are based on the 2022 Experience Study dated November 9, 2022 and approved by the Division of Pensions and Benefits.
+The assumptions reflect our understanding of the likely future experience of the Fund and each of the assumptions represents the best estimate of future experience.